 - The course will lay down the basic concepts and techniques of linear algebra, calculus and basic probability theory needed for subsequent study - It will explore the concepts initially through computational experiments and then try to understand the concepts/theory behind it. - At the same time, it will provide an appreciation of the wide application of these disciplines within the scientific field - Another goal of the course is to provide connection between the concepts of linear algebra, differential equation and probability theory.

-CO1: To develop an understanding of the basic concepts and techniques of linear algebra, calculus and basic probability theory needed for AI.
+CO1: Elaborate the introductory concepts and techniques of linear algebra, calculus and probability theory.